 If my husband and I had a mountain guide that day to show us the best way down, the run would still have been hard work, but we would have known a better route.
 Following the guide’s ski tracks would have given me confidence.

 In life, we do have a guide.
 God promises to lead us.
-We just need to follow the tracks he sets out in his Word, the Bible.
+We just need to ask him and follow the tracks he sets out for us.

 My boys shouted encouragement as I made my way down the slope: “Mom, you can do this.
 Go to the left.
 Turn there, that’s a good route down.”

 Surround yourself with people who will spur you on and who have experience or have “been there.”